corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 To start using CorDapp Distribution Service please follow the steps below:

 1. Download `corda-updates-shell` jar or build it by yourself.
 TODO: download link here
 2. Initialise a local repository via `java -jar corda-updates-shell-xxx.jar --mode=INIT`.
-Please see the [usage](#usage) section for more information about supported parameters.
-By default, the repository will be created under `~/.corda-updates` folder.
+Please see the [usage](#usage) section for more information about the supported parameters.
+By default, the local repository will be created under `~/.corda-updates` folder.
-3. Add CorDapps that you would like to synchronize to `settings.conf`, which is located in the root of the repository created on the previous step - `~/.corda-updates/settings.conf` by default.
-Please see [this](#hocon-configuration) section for more details on the configuration file format.
+3. Add CorDapps that you would like to synchronize to `settings.conf`, which is located in the root of the local repository created on the previous step (`~/.corda-updates/settings.conf` by default).
+Please refer to [this](#hocon-configuration) section for more details about the configuration file format.
 4. Download `corda-updates-app` jar or build it by yourself.
 TODO: download link here
-5. Install the CorDapp to network participant's nodes and configure it as described [here](#participant-cordapp-configuration). `configPath` should point to the `settings.conf` created on the step #2.
+5. Install the CorDapp to the network participant's nodes and configure it as described [here](#participant-cordapp-configuration). `configPath` should point to the `settings.conf` created on the step #2.
-6. If you are going to use [Corda-based transports](#corda-updates-transport) then install the CorDapp to the repository hoster's node and configure it as described [here](#repository-hoster-cordapp-configuration).
+6. If you are going to use [Corda-based transports](#corda-updates-transport) - then install the CorDapp to the repository hoster's node and configure it as described [here](#repository-hoster-cordapp-configuration).
-7. Schedule periodic synchronization by invoking [ScheduleSyncFlow](#scheduling-synchronisation) from Corda shell on the nodes of participants.
+7. Schedule periodic synchronization by invoking [ScheduleSyncFlow](#scheduling-synchronisation) from the Corda shell of every participant node.
 8. Done.
-When published, updates will appear in the local repositories of participants.
+When published, all updates will appear in the local repositories of participants.
 Please bear in mind that node administrators will still have to [install updates manually](https://docs.corda.net/releases/release-M8.2/creating-a-cordapp.html#installing-apps).

-Please read through the rest of the document for more information about operational considerations and available configuration options.
+Please read through the rest of the document for more information about the operational considerations and the available configuration options.

 # Structure

 *CorDapp Distribution Service* consists of the following components:
-* **corda-updates-core** - API over Maven Resolver
+* **corda-updates-core** - API over Maven Resolver.
-* **corda-updates-transport** - custom transport implementations for Maven Resolver over Corda Flows
+* **corda-updates-transport** - custom transport implementations for Maven Resolver over Corda Flows.
-* **corda-updates-app** - CorDapp that allows participants to schedule periodic updates and provides basic version reporting functionality.
+* **corda-updates-app** - CorDapp that allows participants to schedule periodic synchronization and provides a basic functionality for version reporting.
-* **corda-updates-shell** - command line interface
+* **corda-updates-shell** - command line interface.

 # corda-updates-core

 `corda-updates-core` sits in the heart of CorDapp Distribution Service and provides APIs on top of Maven Resolver to download CorDapps from remote Maven repositories over `file`, `http(s)`, `corda-flows` and `corda-rpc` transports. `corda-updates-core` is used internally only and is not visible to the end users.
 It effectively allows to:
-* Get a list of artifact versions available in a remote repository
+* Get a list of available artifact versions from a remote repository
 * Download a single version of an artifact from a remote repository
-* Download a version range from a remote repository, which is effectively combination of the two previous steps.
+* Download an artifact version range from a remote repository, which is effectively a combination of the two previous steps.
 * Associate different CorDapps with different remote repositories and to sync them down via a single method invocation.

 `corda-updates-core` also supports basic authentication for HTTP proxies and remote repositories.